 The months to recover CAC can be calculated by dividing the customer acquisition cost (CAC) by the company’s gross margin.
 Mathematically, the metric can be expressed using the following formula:

 Note that the metric is calculated using gross margin.
-The rationale behind this is that a company must generate some operating profits in order to recover its customer acquisition cost.
+The rationale behind this is that a company must generate some operating profits to recover its customer acquisition cost.

 Importance of Months to Recover CAC